-9.3 References given to other employers on behalf of the school must be signed by the headteacher, or other nominated senior manager, on school headed paper.
-Employees may give personal references but these must never be on school stationery and must not imply that they are school references - any personal reference must make it clear that it is provided on a personal basis.
+- 9.5.
+Employees are expected to give their Headteacher as a contact if they are applying for other roles and need to provide referee contact for their school employment.
+In the case of the Headteacher, this should be the Chair of Governors. - 9.6.
+References given to other employers on behalf of the school must be signed off/seen by the Headteacher and be provided on school headed paper/or with the school logo and details. - 9.7.
+Employees may give personal references but these must never be on school stationery and must not imply that they are school references any personal reference must make it clear that it is provided on a personal basis.

-10.0 Outside commitments and personal interests
+10. Outside commitments and personal interests